 Proof of performance: The APT awards APT credit points as proof of performance.
 Each credit corresponds to approximately 30 working hours of an average student.
 For example, writing and submitting a 3000-word essay within two weeks will be rewarded with 3 credits.
 A certain number of APT credits are necessary to obtain a certificate at the end of a course.

 Conditions of participation: Up to 100 participants can attend a course free of charge and without obligation during the first three weeks.
-After that the course fee for all participants without a valid student card is 250€.
+After that the course fee for all participants is 250€.
 This allows participation in an offered course or lecture series.
 With the live participation in the lectures, the course participants agree to the subsequent video publication of the lecture and discussion e.g. via YouTube and also to the commercial use of the video recordings by APT.
 A course certificate can be acquired for 100€ upon request after the proof of performance (this can also include an oral examination).

 - Dozent/in: Doyen Nguyen